 Proust for Physicians.
-A lighthearted questionnaire about you.
-Submit responses online at www .surveymonkey.com/s/proust-questionnaire, print a copy from the BCMJ website at www .bcmj.org/proust-questionnaire, or contact journal @doctors of bc.ca or 604 638-2858.
+A brief questionnaire.
+Submit responses online or print a PDF copy from the BCMJ website at www.bcmj.org/submit-proust -questionnaire, or contact journal@doctorsofbc.ca or 604 638-2815.

 Special Feature.
 Articles, stories, history, or any narrative that doesn't fit elsewhere in the BCMJ.
 Less than 2000 words.